-Objectives: To explore sport-related concussion (SRC) awareness, behaviours, and attitudes of medical team staff working in elite football in the United Kingdom.
-Including usage and awareness of the FA concussion guidelines, concussion education rates of players and coaching staff, and collection of baseline concussion assessments.
+Objectives: Explore sport-related concussion (SRC) awareness, behaviours and attitudes of medical team staff working in elite football in the United Kingdom.
+Including usage and awareness of the FA guidelines, concussion education rates of players and coaching staff, and collection of baseline concussion assessments.
+Additionally, pitch-side confidence in SRC recognition, associated perceived influence of players, coaching staff, referees and other officials on decisions, and attitude towards a "concussion" substitute were explored.